 This grant was established in 2008 by Danny Rimer in memory of Philippe Wamba.
 This summer travel award is intended to support a Harvard undergraduate or graduate student carrying out field work or research in Africa.
 Preference is given to the student who most exemplifies the outstanding academic performance of Philippe Wamba.
 A 1993 graduate of Harvard College, Philippe Wamba, in his short life, had a profound impact on his fellow students and the faculty of the African and African American Studies Department.
 Following his graduation, he soon returned to Harvard University where he became the Editor-in-Chief of Africana.com.

 Additional information is also available on the AAAS website.
-The deadline for this grant is also Tuesday, April 23, 2013.
+The deadline for 2012-13 prize applications has passed (Tuesday, April 23, 2013).

 Featured Summer Internship Opportunities

 SHARP (Summer Humanities and Arts Research Program) is a 10-week summer immersion experience working on projects designed by Harvard faculty and library administration.
 As a first-year pilot, the SHARP cohort will be fairly small, and the program will offer four very different opportunities for undergraduates to engage in formative and substantive humanities and arts-based research.
 One of the four projects, The Progress of Art Digital Mapping Project, is led by CAS Committee member, Professor Suzanne Blier (History of Art and Architecture).
 Students’ work will involve an extension and elaboration of the multi-media interactive ‘Progress of Love’ site to cover the larger arena of contemporary African artists and exhibitions, mapping related information and connections within the Worldmap framework.
 Read more about this project here.